syncfusion-content/blazor-docs/blazor/3D-chart/selection.md

 ## Selection during initial loading

 In a 3D chart, selecting a point or series during initial loading can only be done programmatically.
-The `SelectedDataIndexes` property can be used for this.
+The `Chart3DSelectedDataIndexes` property can be used for this.

 ```cshtml